Code-Institute-Submissions/CitiesInCountries/documentation/CinC - User Experience and Design.md

 5. Surface Plane: Visual Design.

 ## Strategy
-Users see the value in terms of satsfying their curiosity regarding European Capital Cities and Countries.
+Users see the value in terms of satisfying their curiosity regarding European Capital Cities and Countries.
 Collaborators and Employers see the value provided in terms of Front-End design and development, and currently to a lesser degree Full Stack Development.

-As a showpiece of what I've learned so far, and able to put to good use, it highlights my potential as a programmer to both Collaboratora and Employers.
+As a showpiece of what I've learned so far, and able to put to good use, it highlights my potential as a programmer to both Collaborators and Employers.

 ### Is the Content Culturally Appropriate?
 The website is aimed at both a corporate and personal audience, and has to satisfy the needs of both audiences.
 It has to appeal to both audiences without alienating one or the other.